 - Choose the appropriate COGS/ Quickbooks account from your system.

-Click Print - you will see an option to print a standard RFQ or PO.
-And note that you can customize these printouts via Admin > System Set Up > Printing Preferences.
+Note that you can customize these printouts via Admin > System Set Up > Printing Preferences.

-Learn more about printing in these articles:
+Learn more about printing in these articles: Add a Printout - The Basics

 Update the Expense Form